 Engineering Management Curriculum

 The MSEM curriculum (PDF) integrates theoretical concepts, case studies and computer software in a simulated business environment.
 You’ll be challenged to make decisions that have organizational wide impact.
 You’ll also have the opportunity to use and learn contemporary software and specialize in your chosen field.

 Prospective students must satisfy all university admission requirements as well as the specific program requirements.
 Meeting the minimum requirements does not guarantee admission into the program.

-The basic program consists of 30 credit hours, including 9 credit hours of engineering management, 9 credit hours of business administration, and 12 credit hours of advised electives.
+The basic program consists of 30 credits, including nine credits of engineering management, nine credits of business administration, and 12 credits of advised electives.